 Maybe you prefer to save a fixed amount each week.
 Then join the saving challenge of FrugalMomeh.com and put away 30 Dollar every week.
 Download the free printable to stay on track, no opt-in required.
 You will end up with 1560 Dollar in one year!

-Need a little more moolah for something special?
-AllThisBS.com has created a bi-weekly saving challenge to save 2000 or 5000 Dollar in one year!
-Perfect for people with bi-weekly paychecks.
-You can spread it out over two years by making it a monthly commitment if you want to save money and your budget is tight.
+Perfect for people with bi-weekly paychecks are bi-weekly saving challenges like these.
+You can spread a bi-weekly saving challenge out over two years by making it a monthly commitment if you want to save money and your budget is tight.

 Special Saving Challenges